curv3d/curv/README.rst

   * An Intel GPU, using the Intel supplied open source driver (based on Mesa).
     Intel is your best choice if you want to use a driver that is free software.
-    Any GPU supported by the latest Intel driver will work with Curv.
+    Any GPU supported by the latest Intel driver will work with Curv (this means: Intel HD Graphics or later).
-    You need Intel HD Graphics -- earlier GPU technology is not supported.

   * An AMD GPU.
 I recommend using the AMDGPU-PRO (closed source) driver, which is only officially supported on Ubuntu LTS, Red Hat EL (not Fedora),